mikebroberts/clubby/README.md

 ## USAGE

-At present the best way to use this app is to fork, or download, the repository.
+(!)
+This is in need of clean-up clarification

+As of 2016-05-20 Clubby is available as a JAR in clojars.
+Refer to the `sample-app` directory to see ... a sample app.
+You'll need at least the `project.clj` file to define your own version of the app.
+If you don't have `lein` available use the version of that in the sample app, and if you want to deploy the app as a Docker container grap the Docker file too.

 To configure Clubby you need to set the CLUBHOUSE_KEY environment variable.
 To get such a key, go to Clubhouse, settings (the cog), 'Your Account', API tokens.
-You can set this environment variable in the context in which you are running the app, or if you're  a little more savvy with clojure you can create a `profiles.clj` file in the project root and set them there.
+You can set this environment variable in the context in which you are running the app, or if you're  a little more savvy with clojure you can create a `profiles.clj` file in the project root and set it there.

-To run a development Clubby instance from a terminal run `bin/lein ring server`.
+To run a development Clubby instance from a terminal run `bin/lein ring server` in the sample app.
 Wait a few seconds and after starting the app it should launch your default browser pointing to the app (at localhost:3000)

 The home page of the app (available at '/') should show a list of the projects you have in your Clubhouse instance.
 You can then drill down into various project views.